Soil test: what is it & why do you need it?

 Avoid store-bought kits

 You should always use the soil test kits and soil-testing laboratory recommended by your local extension office rather than the cheap soil test kits you see on store shelves.
 Store-bought soil test kits are not always accurate and the soil samples used are too small to get a clear picture of your yard or garden.
 It is worth it to pay more for a soil lab to do the testing.
 A larger sample will be tested under laboratory conditions resulting in more accurate results.
 The lab will also send you a written report of the results along with recommendations for any soil amendments.
 You don't get that from a store-bought kit!

 Use the right tools

 The tools you use to take your soil samples are important.
 You can use any kind of digging tool such as a shovel or a garden trowel as long as it is not made of brass, bronze or galvanized metal.
 These metals contain copper or zinc which can contaminate your samples.
 Use a plastic rather than metal bucket to mix your samples for the same reason.
-Clean the bucket before using especially if it has previously been filled with fertilizer or other chemicals.
-Again, you are trying to avoid contaminating your samples.
+Clean the bucket before using especially if it has previously been filled with fertilizer or other chemicals that might contaminate your samples.

 How to sample

 You will need to dig 10 to 12 small holes for a large area such as a lawn or 6 to 8 holes for a smaller are such as a vegetable garden.
 If you are testing your vegetable garden, take samples from every part of the garden.
 If you are testing your lawn, make sure you sample the front, back and sides of your lawn.